danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ## Create Rails App

-Ok, now let's build it!
+Ok, now let's build Retro Pulse!
 Start by generating a new Rails project.
-I'm using TailwindCSS although you can leave that out if you prefer to use SASS or vanilla CSS.
-I'm also using PostgreSQL but you can stick with the default SQLite if you prefer.
+I'm using PostgreSQL but you can stick with the default SQLite if you prefer.
 I'm also showing the versions I'm using, but Any Ruby 3.x and Rails 7.x should be fine:

 ```bash
 ruby --version